Oxford-G/box-color/README.md

 This is a simple dynamics app that allows user to change the background-color of the app by clicking on listed button colors present.

-Runs the app in the development mode [Box-color](https://box-colors.herokuapp.com/).
+Runs the app in the production mode [Box-color](https://box-colors.herokuapp.com/).

 ## Available Scripts